 |Patent status:||Over 10 patent families cover the BL-8040 composition and methods of use thereof|

-BL-8040 is also being investigated as a consolidation treatment together with cytarabine (the current standard of care) for AML patients who have responded to standard induction treatment and are in complete remission.
-In this regard, BioLineRx is currently running a significant Phase 2b trial in Germany, in collaboration with the German Study Alliance Leukemia Group.
+BioLineRx is currently investigating BL-8040 as a consolidation treatment together with cytarabine (the current standard of care) for AML patients who have responded to standard induction treatment and are in complete remission and, in this regard, are conducting a significant Phase 2b trial in Germany, in collaboration with the German Study Alliance Leukemia Group.
 The Phase 2b trial is a double-blind, placebo-controlled, randomized, multi-center study aimed at assessing the efficacy of BL-8040 in addition to standard consolidation therapy in AML patients.
 Up to 194 patients will be enrolled in the trial.
 The primary endpoint of the study is to compare the relapse-free survival (RFS) time in AML subjects in their first remission during a minimum follow-up time of 18 months after randomization.
-BioLineRx is considering performing an interim analysis on this study in 2018, with top-line results expected in 2019.
+BioLineRx continues to discuss with its collaboration partners the potential conduct of an interim analysis on this study based on various factors, including the occurrence of a minimum number of reported relapse events and/or exposure to provide a reasonable statistical powering for the analysis.
+The Company’s current best estimate for the timing of such potential interim analysis is mid-2019, with top-line results from the trial expected in 2021.

 In addition to the above, BioLineRx is currently conducting, or planning to conduct, a number of investigator-initiated, open-label studies in a variety of indications, to support the interest of the scientific and medical communities in exploring additional uses for BL-8040.
 These studies serve to further elucidate the mechanism of action for BL-8040.